Good lord, mainstream media has done a number on us, haven't they? The ding-dang news and media only show us the worst of what goes on in the world.

 - Dishes- Here's a very high water-consuming activity.
 The easy answer here is to just use as little water as possible.
 Also- you can use the water that comes out of your shower head while you are waiting for it to get warm.
 Some people save this water to use for either flushing their toilet or to soak their dishes in.
 Paper plates are also an option.
 Clean your dishes as MUCH as possible before washing in sink.
 This might even mean wiping them down with a paper towel OR letting your dog clean them before you wash.
 This is up to you.
 I'm a dog person.
 Doesn't bother me in the least.

-I'm not going to go into this subject here as it can get VERY in-depth and there is much information on the subject of generators, batteries and solar out there already.
-The bare-bones important thing about it is to make sure you have enough battery power to serve your needs, and to be able to fully re-charge them daily.
+The bare-bones important thing about it is to make sure you have enough amps to serve your needs, and to be able to fully recharge your battery bank daily.